Introduction

 - Advantages: Non-destructive, highly accurate, and capable of testing multiple areas quickly.

-- Limitations: Expensive and not commonly available for personal use.
+- Limitations: Costly and generally unavailable for personal use.

 Laboratory Testing

-For the most accurate results, sending a paint sample to a lab is highly effective.
-This method involves carefully collecting a paint sample and submitting it for analysis.
+For the most precise results, sending a paint sample to a lab is an excellent choice.
+This method entails carefully collecting a paint sample for analysis.

 - Collection: Use a clean tool to gather a small paint sample, including all layers, and place it in a sealed container.